valearizag/flask-api-read-write-asqldb/README.md

 Ensure that the CSV files are placed in the files_sources folder.
 Run the Flask application:

-python app.py
+python3 app.py
 * The application will run on http://localhost:105/

 ## Endpoints
 * POST /full_load: Upload CSV files from the files_sources folder to the Azure SQL database.
+The endpoint processes files corresponding to different tables in the database, validates the data, and inserts valid rows into the database.
+Invalid rows and files are logged for further inspection.
+For all files, all columns must have a value.
+The values must be of the accepted data type for each column.
 * GET /inv_employees: Retrieve the number of employees hired for each job and department in 2021 divided by quarter.
 * GET /list_employees_hired_by_department: Retrieve the list of departments that hired more employees than the average in 2021.